destinmoulton/rssenal/README.md

 ### RSSenal

 RSSenal is a simple personal RSS feed reader.
-The server is a node/express api using a mongo database and the client is a React app.
+The server is a node/express api using a mongo database and the client is a React redux app.
 The client is built using the Semantic UI React framework so it looks decent.

 You can organize your subscriptions into groups (categories).
 Navigate your feeds using up/down arrows or j/k for the vim oriented.
 Disable HTML tags if you want a pure text experience.